The Authentic Cruise Company

 Owner's Suite

-Available in a one or two bedroom configuration (so perfect for families) the Owner’s suite is the epitome of elegance at sea.
-A large seating area is the hub of the suite, equipped with all mod cons – think a Bose sound system, an interactive 55” TV and even an Illy coffee machine!
-Whether inside or relaxing on the large teak veranda, the Owner’s suite offers supreme comfort every hour of the day!
+Available in a one- or two-bedroom configuration (so perfect for families), the Owner’s suite is the epitome of elegance at sea.
+A large seating area is the hub of the suite, equipped with all modern conveniences—think a Bose sound system, an interactive 55″ TV, and even an Illy coffee machine!
+Whether you are inside or relaxing on the large teak veranda, the Owner’s suite offers supreme comfort every hour of the day!

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.